The Hermeneutics of Parallel Passages

 blind-man-healedThe Example of Blind Bartimaeus

-According to Matthew there were two blind men sitting by the roadside, Messiah touched their eyes and they received their sight.
-Mark informs us that a great crowd with Messiah, there is only one blind man mentioned and he is begging, his name is Bartimaeus the son of Timaeus.
+According to Matthew, two blind men were sitting by the roadside, Messiah touched their eyes and they received their sight.
+Mark informs us that there was a great crowd with Messiah, there is only one blind man mentioned and he is begging, his name is Bartimaeus the son of Timaeus.
 Even though the crowd tells him to be quiet Messiah knows he is there and heals him and this time there is no mention of touching him.
 Luke has only one man and his name is not given.
 Taken all together we have a complete picture of what happened that day.
 This is how hermeneutics is to be done.

 Olivet Discourse